India slashes corporate tax rate for local companies

 "In order to promote growth and investment, a new provision has been inserted in the Income Tax Act with effect from fiscal year 2019-20," Ms Sitharaman said, adding that the latest measure will cost the government 1.45 trillion rupees (S$28.1 billion) in revenue.

 The government had estimated tax revenue of 16.5 trillion rupees in the year to March.
-"We are conscious of the impact all this will have on our fiscal deficit," said Ms Sitharaman, who's targeted to narrow budget gap to 3.3 per cent of gross domestic product this year.
+"We are conscious of the impact all this will have on our fiscal deficit," said Ms Sitharaman, who has targeted narrowing the budget gap to 3.3 per cent of gross domestic product this year.
+BLOOMBERG

-Prime Minister Narendra Modi has been under pressure from industry groups and political opponents to use the fiscal space afforded to him last month by a more than US$24 billion windfall from the Reserve Bank of India.

-RBI Governor Shaktikanta Das welcomed the government announcement, calling it a "bold move.''